Skip to main content

 Nuytsia was founded in 1970 and is named after Nuytsia floribunda (Christmas Tree; Moodjar; Kaanya Tree), an arborescent root hemiparasite endemic to south-west Western Australia that is of cultural significance to Noongar Aborigines.
 One-fifth of all published native plant names for Western Australia have been formally established in the journal, including over one-quarter of the conservation-listed taxa in the State.
 Refer to the cumulative index to scientific names published in Nuytsia for details, and to the 50th anniversary edition for a synopsis of the journal’s impact.

-Nuytsia papers are published electronically on Florabase by the Western Australian Herbarium and are freely available for download and distribution for bona fide scientific or educational use.
+Nuytsia moved to a hybrid print/online publication model in 2013 and became an online-only publication in 2024.
+Papers are published electronically on Florabase by the Western Australian Herbarium and are freely available for download and distribution for bona fide scientific or educational use.
 The journal is also electronically available via the Biodiversity Heritage Library and DBCA library, and is also archived with the National edeposit database.
 Written permission to use and/or re-publish images and botanical illustrations must be obtained from the Managing Editor.
 A hard copy of each volume is no longer produced, and subscriptions no longer taken.

 Opinions expressed by authors in articles published in Nuytsia are their own and do not necessarily represent the policies or views of the Department of Biodiversity, Conservation and Attractions.